ec429/SPEngine/README.txt

  stages, so you have to have more in the cluster on your first orbital shot, and Agathorn eats you.

+There are a few parts with a 'chamber multiplier' (8-chamber X-class based on Gamma 8, twin-chamber W-class based on Gamma 2, twin-chamber T-class based on LR87).
+These multiply the thrust, mass and cost by the number of chambers in the part, but unfortunately do not yet alter their reliability to account for the clustering, so are not properly balanced.
+In all other respects they are equivalent to a cluster of the corresponding single-chamber parts, and exist only for aesthetic purposes.

 What are its dependencies?
 --------------------------